 - fast when partition pruning kicks in

-- slow when partition pruning does kick in
+- slow when partition pruning does not kick in

 How does this compare to the stacked method?
 This 3rd query uses the improved (human friendly) join from Query 2, but now queries the stacked table instead of the partitioned table.